-However, experts believe this was due to prior contracts being signed.
-As these roll off, the real estate market is expected to return to a more normal level, with fewer bidding wars.
+However, experts believe this was due to prior contracts signed.
+As this roll-off, the real estate market expected to return to a more normal level, with fewer bidding wars.
 Mortgage rates have spiked upwards, which does not help fuel sales.
 The national average is now well above 4% compared with the mid-3% level a year ago.

-This figures to continue as more supply enters the market.
+It figures to continue as more supply enters the market.
 Although the weather may be deceiving, spring is right here.
-This means a greater number of units listed, including more than 40 developments.
+It means a greater number of units listed, including more than 40 developments.

 You may not see a more balanced supply/demand reflected in the price right away.
 Generally, developers are reluctant to drop the listing price since this reflects poorly.
 But, there are other ways you can benefit.
-Sometimes, you might have to merely ask for certain things.
+Sometimes, you might have to ask for certain things merely.

 Developers have been offering special commission deals to brokers as an incentive to move the units.
-This includes a commission advance and special rates.
+It includes a commission advance and special rates.
 The agent enriches himself or herself, but this means he/she may push a certain development that might not be right for you.
-Obviously, this does not benefit you, the buyer.
+It does not benefit you, the buyer.
 With a buyer’s agent, you eliminate this conflict.

 The economy is performing reasonably well, with the recent unemployment rate reading at 4.7%.
-Barring a significant change to the economy, it is hard to imagine sponsors looking to slice prices.
-But, things can change quickly.
-Therefore, it is important that you monitor market conditions, with the help of your buyer’s agent.
+Barring a significant change to the economy; hard to imagine sponsors looking to slice prices.
+But things can change quickly.
+Therefore, you must monitor market conditions, with the help of your buyer’s agent.